KartikPadmanabhan/mlcoursera/README.md

 ## Dependencies

-This project depends on the following packages installed through CRAN
+This project depends on the following packages installed through CRAN:
+a. caret (for creating data partitions)
+b. rpart (for tree modelling)
+c. rpart.plot (for plotting better trees than plot() functions)
+d. ipred (for bootstrap aggregation)
+e. randomForest (for random forests)
+f. knitrBootstrap (pls see below for bootstrap details)

 ## HTML Rendering

 We make use of bootstrap to add beauty to html report.
-To install bootstrap please
+To install bootstrap please install it the following way:

 ```
 library(devtools)